 What if parenting could be a creative collaboration between kids and adults, one which is more play-based and joyful?
 That’s the idea behind The Workspace for Children, a resource website, and a blog founded by Lizzie Assa, our NJMOMpreneur of the Week.
-A former pre-school teacher with a master’s degree in education and mom to three girls, Lizzie’s insight brings parenting to a different level—giving moms and dads a chance to connect with their kids through play.
+A former pre-school teacher with a master’s degree in education and mom to three kids, Lizzie’s insight brings parenting to a different level—giving moms and dads a chance to connect with their kids through play.
 Her site is chock-full of simple-to-set-up activities, recommendations on supplies and toys that promote kids’ expressive sides, education-based advice to help kids develop social and emotional skills, and the kind of real talk that lets moms know they’re not in it alone.
 We had a chance to sit down with her to chat about parenting during a pandemic (hint: no one’s doing it perfectly), how being an entrepreneur has taught her kids life lessons, and her favorite local spot to sneak away for a perfect socially-distant family outing.

 Featured image via Lizzie Assa